Limited-Trust in Social Network Games: Discussion

-In addition to the numerical and theoretical results presented and discussed in this paper, there is still exploration to be done within the model.
-Empirically, the interactions we examined were strictly nonnegative between any two agents to avoid computational cost.
-We expect to see different behavior if this is changed so that the interactions are only nonnegative \textit{in expectation}.
-This is a reasonable avenue of exploration, as sometimes partnerships may not work out despite positive expectations. {Another interesting setting is} non-uniform interactions between agents.
-For example, suppose that agent $i$ provides a better partnership than agent $j$.
-How will $\delta_i$ and $\delta_j$ change in reaction to the utilities each can provide?
-We expect to see ``diva''-like behavior in this case, with $i$ displaying a low $\delta_i$ and still attracting many more partners than $j$.
+In addition to the numerical and theoretical results discussed in this paper, there are still areas to explore within the model.
+Empirically, the interactions we examined were strictly nonnegative between to avoid the computational cost.
+If this is changed, we expect to see different behavior so that the interactions are only nonnegative \textit{in expectation}.
+This is a reasonable avenue of exploration, as sometimes partnerships may not work out despite positive expectations. {Another area of exploration} non-uniform interactions between agents, for example if agent $i$ provides a better partnership than agent $j$.
+How will $\delta_i$ and $\delta_j$ change in response?
+In this case, we expect to see ``diva''-like behavior, with $i$ displaying a low $\delta_i$ and still attracting many more partners than $j$.